PLEASE NOTE: We have under 20 on hand now, and nothing in Medium. Mostly just one or two of the following:

 Any AAJ not now in stock can be backordered without obligation (price set to 0) from this page.
 Live pricing for whatever we still have in stock.
 We recommend setting up any backorder as SHIP ASAP, which will reserve the jacket for you.
 The "SHIP ASAPs" are shipped first.

 Before ordering, please visit the sizing page and please follow instructions.
 Or just call me.
 Thanks!!

 Constructed of WeatherWool Rambouillet Merino Jacquard FullWeight Fabric, the AAJ will provide a 50 degrees Fahrenheit (28 degrees Celsius) range of comfort without any change of clothing.
-Dress for 45F/7C and you are good in 20F/-7C or 70F/21C ... that's basic WeatherWool
+Dress for 35F/2C and you are good in 10F/-12C or 60F/16C ... that's basic WeatherWool

-Double Yoke (second layer of FullWeight Fabric across the top of the chest, shoulders, and top of the back) sheds huge amounts of rain and protects the vitals from cold and wind.
-As you can see in the pictures, the second layer of wool hangs free from the rest of the AAJ, and it is this separation of layers that enables the jacket to handle so much rain without soaking through
+Double Yoke (second layer of FullWeight Fabric across the top of the chest, shoulders, and top of the back) sheds huge amounts of rain and provides protection from cold and wind where we need it most.
+The second layer of wool hangs free from the rest of the AAJ, and it is this separation of layers that enables the jacket to handle so much rain without soaking through

 Storm Flap protecting the front zipper is secured by Slot Buttons.
 Should the zipper somehow fail, the storm flap enables full front closure.
 Of course, the storm flap also enhances warmth and keeps snow and ice off the zipper.
 By hiding the zipper, the storm flap creates a more classic, old-fashioned aesthetic than an exposed double-zip